 Creating a collaborative virtual environment may be the key to keeping businesses afloat as the pandemic continues to threaten both our health and the economy.
 Remote working or a hybrid setup, where employees split a workweek between working from home and at the office, may even remain the norm after the pandemic and become the future of workspaces.

 A hybrid work setup seems to be expected by 57% of executives in a McKinsey study.
 JPMorgan, for one, has announced early on that more than 60,000 of its employees may be allowed to work from home a few days a week permanently.
-Be that as it may, virtual collaboration tools would continue being used and developed in the coming years.
+Be that as it may, virtual collaboration tools will continue being used and developed in the coming years.